Is Matthew 7:15-23 About Believers or False Prophets?

 The truth is that,

 “…we are all as an unclean thing, and all our righteousnesses are as filthy rags; and we all do fade as a leaf; and our iniquities, like the wind, have taken us away.”

-(Isaiah 64:6 KJV)
+Being humble and believing this is required to believe on Christ alone for salvation.
 It is only by understanding this truth of how God sees the unsaved that we can find the truth about how to be saved.
 It is NOT by good works, deeds and religious rituals in self righteousness.
 When we start from this truth, we see how wretched we really are before God and that NO ONE is exempt in this regard!
 What we need is to now seek the truth about salvation and the good news is that next we see Jesus saying,

 “Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you: For every one that asketh receiveth; and he that seeketh findeth; and to him that knocketh it shall be opened.”
 (Matthew 7: 7-8 KJV)